About Bluetongue

 Legislation applicable to the optional eradication programmes for infection with BTV

-From 21 April 2021, the provisions for the optional eradication programmes for infection with BTV are laid down in Commission Delegated Regulation (EU) 2020/689 of 17 December 2019 supplementing Regulation (EU) 2016/429 of the European Parliament and of the Council as regards rules for surveillance, eradication programmes, and disease-free status for certain listed and emerging diseases.
+In the above context the provisions for the optional eradication programmes for infection with BTV are laid down in Commission Delegated Regulation (EU) 2020/689 of 17 December 2019 supplementing Regulation (EU) 2016/429 of the European Parliament and of the Council as regards rules for surveillance, eradication programmes, and disease-free status for certain listed and emerging diseases.

 The main aspects of the optional eradication programmes for infection with BTV are a disease control strategy primarily based on vaccination of the relevant targeted animal population, supported by other activities such as surveillance, implementation of disease control measures, control of the movements of animals and germinal products, and minimising exposure to vectors.